On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Experimental details and more results

 \subsubsection{Super-resolution space generation}

+We generated 1470 patches from the DIV2K~\cite{agustsson2017ntire} 4$\times$ validation dataset and ranked them based on their OOD score ($s_{\text{OOD}}$) using the conditioning network $g_{\boldsymbol{\theta}}$ of the fully-trained FS-NCSR~\cite{Song_2022_CVPR}.
 For the super-resolution space generation, we concatenate the output of RRDB~\cite{wang2018esrgan} blocks 1, 8, 15, 22, instead of directly using the output of $g_{\boldsymbol{\theta}}$ for better feature representation of the conditioning encoder, which is trained on the DF2K~\cite{timofte2017ntire} training set 4$\times$.
 Then, we collect patches of size $160\times160$ and compute the OOD score (i.e. $s_{\text{OOD}}$) for each patch.
 The method of concatenating blocks of RRDB stems from the work of SRFlow~\cite{lugmayr2020srflow}, where they concatenate equally spaced RRDB blocks 1, 8, 15, 22, and 23 to obtain the final output of the conditioning encoder.
+This corresponds to Section 3.3 and Figure 4 of the main paper.